-This article was last updated Sep 07, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 07, 2017.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Do you think debit cards offer as many protections as credit cards?
 If you are a millennial, there’s a good chance you do.